aws-samples/automating-datalake-using-lakeformation-and-visualize-using-quicksight/README.md

 **Architecture**

 ![Image](images/imagemain1.png)

+The above architecture diagram ingests data from s3 or an RDS database and using glue jobs the data is brought into data lake.
+And then it can be further analyzed using Athena and Visualized using Quicksight.

 ![Image](images/imagemain2.png)

-From the above diagram, the glue crawler and jobs are automated using Lakeformation and data is ingested to s3.
-And then it can be further analyzed using Athena and Visualized using Quicksight.
+Glue crawler and jobs are automatically created when using Lakeformation blue prints and configuration parameters are needed to ingest data into s3.

 **Main Steps**